WeatherToday's Forecast

 Thankfully we will warm up quickly and temps will be comfortable today.
 Most temps will be in the low 60s with beaches back in the 50s today.

-Diving briefly into this storm... it is going to be strong and very significant, despite that the actual dynamics of the storm is very much what we are used to.
+Diving briefly into this storm... it is going to be strong and very significant, despite that the actual dynamics of the storm are very much what we are used to.
 It is a textbook atmospheric river with a "fire-hose of rain" pointed to Northern California.
 These spots can expect up to 20 inches of rain over the next few days.
 Flooding is expected as well as significant mountain snow and strong winds.

 Ahead of the storm reaching us the waves will kick up once again.
 This has prompted a High Surf Advisory for all western beaches going into effect at 3 p.m.
-Wednesday and lasting to Thursday morning.
+Wednesday and lasting until Thursday morning.
 I would be shocked if this alert is not extended as localized sets of waves 10 to 13 ft are expected into the weekend.

 Late this week our weather will take a noticeable turn toward cooler, cloudier, and wetter conditions as the storm causing concern to our north now begins to break down and the remnants will sag to the south.

-Small off and on showers are expected through the early portion of the week.
+Small off-and-on showers are expected through the early portion of the week.

 Now that is a lot of rain chances back to back.
 None will bring particularly heavy rain but when added together we could see up to an inch and a half of rain through the forecast.